Anomandarist/Shadowrun-UK/AdventureLog/GettingAheadinLife.md

 - Vlad gets a message from Haematoma for one last job
 - Crew reluctantly agrees to go along
 - Wants us to make a delivery and message to some of his colleagues
-- Offering 50K
+- Offering £50k
 - Vlad offers to pay the team to kill him, they turn him down for now
 - Vlad agrees to the job under duress and leaves
 - Will message Vlad for pick up
 - Delivery is for tomorrow
-- Jack negotiated an extra 10K upfront
+- Jack negotiated an extra £10k upfront
 - Sanguine placed a cookie on Haematoma’s persona

 - Team meeting
-	- Discussed sanguines mafia contact
+	- Discussed Sanguine’s mafia contact
 	- Passing on info about Haematoma
 	- Haematoma is next in line to take over the mafia council
 	- Discussed odds of haematoma screwing us over